 Blackberry hand pies can be prepared ahead of time, refrigerated or frozen.
-Homemade hand pies are easy to make using either homemade or store bought pie crust or biscuit dough.
+Homemade hand pies are easy to make using either store-bought or homemade pie crust or even refrigerated biscuit dough.

 How to make Blackberry Pie Filling

-Step 1: Melt the butter in a 12-13-inch skillet.
+Step 1: Make the pie filling.
+Melt the butter in a 12-13-inch skillet.
 Cook the blackberries over medium heat for about 15-20 minutes or until soft.
 Sprinkle with sugar and lemon juice while they cook.
 Stir with a wooden spoon occasionally, making sure they do not burn.

 (NOTE: Blackberry Pie Filling will thicken once removed from the heat and it cools.
 Should it not be thick enough, simply pour back into the skillet, add a little more dissolved cornstarch and cook some more.)

-Step 4: Remove from the heat and add the cinnamon, nutmeg and stir to combine.
+Step 4: Remove from the heat and let cool.
+Remove from heat and add the cinnamon, nutmeg and stir to combine.
 Let the pie filling cool completely.

 Make a big batch of the blackberry pie filling and let it cool completely.
 Save time and make it a few days ahead of time!

 I like to make it the night before I assemble blackberry hand pies, so it’s completely cooled and ready to go!
 (Make the pie filling ahead of time and refrigerate for a few days, or freeze until needed)